trufnetwork/sdk-go/README.md

 ### Stream ID Composition

 Stream IDs are unique identifiers generated for each stream.
 They ensure consistent referencing across the network.
-It's used as the contract name.
-A contract identifier is a hash over the deployer address (data provider) and the stream ID.

 ### Types of Data Points